-- Please submit your full proposal package as a single PDF file, signed title pages and letters of recommendation can be scanned and added to your proposal pdf file.
-Please keep the original Word and Excel files from which you made your PDF file until after you have been notified if you've been selected for funding or not.
-If selected, these files will need to be submitted. - All proposals must adhere to the following formatting guidelines.
-Maintain 1" margins at the top, bottom, and left and right sides of all pages, single spaced text, with double spacing between paragraphs, and 12-point Times New Roman typeface.
-We recognized that Word files converted to PDF may result in a slightly smaller font, but this is offset by a slightly larger margin. - Be sure to follow the Checklist on page 1 of these Instructions, and the Specific Instructions for Proposal Components beginning on page 5.
-If you cannot access the web sites listed, please contact New York Sea Grant. - Note that proposals selected for funding will have time sensitive tasks that must be completed shortly after notification of selection.
-This includes potential modifications to the work plan to address issues that were raised during the review process, finalized budgets, NEPA form, and award paperwork.
+- Be sure to follow the Checklist on page 1 of these Instructions, and the Specific Instructions for Proposal Components beginning on page 5.
+If you cannot access the websites listed, please contact New York Sea Grant at 631-632-9780. - Note that proposals selected for funding will have time-sensitive tasks that must be completed shortly after notification of selection.
+This includes potential modifications to the work plan to address issues that were raised during the review process, finalized budgets, the NEPA form, securing permits, permissions, and IRB approval (where appropriate), and award paperwork.